 However, these are not the only issues the expert has with WordPress 5.5, pointing out a list of additional major bugs:

 (1) My secondary menus are no longer accessible.

 (2) My Media Library now shows a blank page.

 (3) Some of my plugins aren’t displaying properly.

-(4) Who knows what else, as I haven’t manage to check them all yet.
+(4) Who knows what else, as I haven’t managed to check them all yet.

 Others are reporting that the classic editor plugin is not working properly after the WordPress 5.5 “Eckstine” update.

 Another reported issue is related to the featured picture and landing page.
-“Menus not working and other plugins are now non functional.
-Had to remove entire blocks of my website today that I just launched on Sunday.
+“Menus not working and other plugins are now nonfunctional.
+Had to remove the entire blocks of my website today that I just launched on Sunday.
 Hopefully you’ll get these bugs fixed very very soon,” DownenCreativeStudios says in another complaint shared over Twitter.

 Also Read WordPress 5.5 XML Sitemap Details Emerge